pabardina/ansible-lxc-dynamic/README.md

 Based on [Creating and using LXC containers with Ansible in-memory inventory](http://gauvain.pocentek.net/ansible-to-deploy-lxc-containers.html)

-Create LXC containers, and manage them in a single playbook.
+Create LXC containers, and manage them into a single playbook.

 ### Requirements :